springmonster/shardingsphere-elasticjob/docs/content/user-manual/elasticjob-lite/configuration/spring-boot-starter.en.md

 **"elasticJobClass" and "elasticJobType" are mutually exclusive.**

 If cron was configured, the job will be created as a ScheduleJobBootstrap.
 The Starter will start scheduling when application is ready.
-Otherwise, the job will be created as a OneOffJobBootstrap with a name specified by "jobBootstrapBeanName".
+Otherwise, the job will be created as a OneOffJobBootstrap with a name specified by " jobBootstrapBeanName".
 It requires manual injection and execution.

 Reference:

 **YAML**

 ```yaml
 elasticjob:
   jobs: